JustinLamMSFT/microsoft/microsoft-365/project/microsoft-project-faq.md

 - ### Does Project Professional 2021 and Project Standard 2021 support Long-Term Servicing Channel (LTSC)?

     Yes.
-Project Professional 2021 and Project Standard 2021 support Long-Term Servicing Channel (LTSC) and are compatible with Office LTSC and Office 2021.”
+Project Professional 2021 and Project Standard 2021 support Long-Term Servicing Channel (LTSC) and are compatible with Office LTSC and Office 2024.

     LTSC is designed for specific scenarios: regulated devices that cannot accept feature updates, process control devices, and specialty systems that cannot connect to the internet.
-To meet this need, LTSC will provide a locked-in-time version of familiar productivity tools and will offer performance improvements and expanded accessibility.
+To meet this need, LTSC provides a locked-in-time version of familiar productivity tools and offers performance improvements and expanded accessibility.

 .heading-bg-color-layout-container-uid84a2{ background-color: !important; }